Machine learning with neural networks: Learning to read handwritten digits

-Deep convolutional networks can yield still higher classification accuracies than those obtained in the previous Section.
-The layout of Algorithm \ref{alg:matlab3} corresponds to a network with one convolution layer with 20 feature maps, a max-pooling layer, and a fully connected hidden layer with 100 ReLU units, similar to the network shown in Figure \figref{C7S2ConvNet1}.
-The classification accuracy obtained after 60 epochs is slightly above 98\%.
-It can be further improved by including a second convolution layer, and batch normalisation (Section \ref{sec:bn}).
-See Algorithm \ref{alg:matlab4}, a slightly modified version of an example from \href{https://se.mathworks.com/examples/computer-vision/community/36153-deep-learning-for-classification-on-the-mnist-dataset?s\_cid=rlcnt\_ME}{MathWorks}.
-The classification accuracy is 98.99\% after 30 epochs.
+Convolutional networks can be optimised to yield higher classification accuracies than those quoted above.
+A convolutional network with one convolution layer with 20 feature maps, a max-pooling layer , and a fully connected hidden layer with 100 ReLU neurons, similar to the network shown schematically in Figure \figref{convMNIST}, gives classification accuracy only slightly above 98\% after training for 60 epochs.
+Adding a second convolution layer and batch normalisation (Section \ref{sec:bn}) gives a classification accuracy is 98.99\% after 30 epochs (this layout is similar to a layout described in MathWorks \cite{MathWorks}).
 The accuracy can be improved further by tuning parameters and network layout, and by using ensembles of convolutional neural networks \cite{MNIST}.
 The best classification accuracy found in this way is 99.77\% \cite{Schmidhuber}.
-Several of the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} digits are difficult to classify for Humans too (Figure \figref{MNISTErrors}), so we conclude that convolutional nets really work very well.
-Yet the above examples show also that it takes much experimenting to find the right parameters and network layout as well as long training times to reach the best classification accuracies.
-It could be argued that one reaches a stage of {\em diminishing returns} as the classification error falls below a few percent.
+Several of the \href{http://yann.lecun.com/exdb/mnist/}{MNIST} digits are difficult to classify for humans too (Figure \figref{MNISTErrors}), so we conclude that convolutional networks really work very well.

+The above examples show also that it takes much experimenting to find the right parameters and network layout, as well as long training times to reach the best classification accuracies.
+It could be argued that one reaches a stage of {\em diminishing returns} as the classification error falls below a fraction of a percent.